SamLee-dedeboy/OS251/cartridge_empty/readme.md

  - `uint16_t createRecSprite(int32_t x, int32_t y, uint32_t w, uint32_t h, uint8_t palette_num, uint8_t colorEntry)`
     - Creates a rectangular sprite of specified width and height at the desired position.
     - If the input width and height are both smaller than 16, then a small sprite will be created; otherwise creats a larges sprite.
-    - If total number of small sprites exeed 128, then will overwrite the first small sprite;
+    - If total number of small sprites exeed 128, then the first small sprite will be overwritten.
-    - If total number of large sprites exeed 64, then will overwrite the first large sprite;
+    - If total number of large sprites exeed 64, then the first large sprite will be overwritten.
     - Color(entry_num) outside specified width and height will be set to 0.
 So we recommend setting the 0 entry of the palette to transparent for desired rectangle.
     - Returns a unique sprite index.
 Numbers 0 to 127 are small sprites, 128 to 191 are large sprites.